Rock Howard: Reception

 Game Type magazine praised Rock and Terry's relationship as they really seem like son and father and wondered whether or not Terry's love interest Blue Mary would end up joining them.
 However, they lamented the game ending on a cliffhanger with Rock joining Kain and leaving Terry's side despite their bond.
-ScreenRant said that one of the several reasons KOF fans want to see the Garou sequel is because of Rock's unfinished story which was famous in general.
+Screen Rant said that one of the several reasons KOF fans want to see the Garou sequel is because of Rock's unfinished story which was famous in general.
 When SNK was "revived" thanks to the return of KOF after years with The King of Fighters XIV and Samurai Showdown, SNK fans saw potential in the development of the Fatal Fury sequel.
 As another reference to Garous unfinished story, SNK Heroines had Terry Bogard's ending be a nightmare of Rock killing him by throwing him from a cliff like Terry accidentally did with Geese indicating Oda's desire to continue the narrative as if he was traumatized like Terry.
 This led to more wonders to fans whether or not Rock's story could be continued in the future.